-The influential magnum opus of the 19th century social reformer and man of religion, detailing his intellectual quest for a firm foundation for his own faith, and its expression in the Anglican church.
+The influential magnum opus of the 19th century social reformer and cleric, detailing his intellectual quest for a firm foundation for faith.

 Trade Information: LPOD

 Would you like to be able to buy this title as an eBook?

 Published: April 2003